 PWN (2007).
 Słownik terminologiczny sztuk pięknych, p.
 340. Kubalska-Sulkiewicz K., Bielska-Łach M., Manteuffel-Szarota A. eds.
 Wydanie piąte.
 Warszawa: Wydawnictwo Naukowe PWN.

-An architectural ornamental element, specifically found in Classical, Neoclassical and Baroque architecture, where it is called frontispiece, where it is richly filled with sculpture.
-In the construction of roofs, it takes the shape of the half-hipped roof (see:).
+An architectural ornamental element, specifically found in Classical, Neoclassical and Baroque architecture, where it is called frontispiece and is richly filled with sculpture.
+In the construction of roofs, it takes the shape of the half-hipped roof (see: Roof – the Top Covering of a Building).
 The pediments usually consists of triangular gable (a portion of a wall between the edges of intersecting roof pitches).
 Nevertheless, it can equally be segmental, broken, shaped, or scrolled (in the form of a volute), or it can constitute a cantilever above a window or door.

 Featured image: Two windows with pediments of the house with number 10 on the General Eremia Grigorescu in Bucharest (Romania).
 Photo by Beautiful Buildings Pics (2019).
 CC BY-SA 4.0.
 Image cropped; colours intensified.
 Photo source: “Pediment” (2021).
 In: Wikipedia.
 The Free Encyclopedia.